Tomorrow there will be festivals held around the country to mark the lowest tide of the year. Not-for-profit environmental organisation -

 because...We All Live Downstream".

-They have also marked the occasion by producing a 'fish and tips' guide to buying and eating fish sustainably.
+'fish and tips' guide to buying and eating fish sustainably.
 As well as being our inspiration, the protection of coast and ocean for us at Green Beach is important.
 Ultimately, we hope to get more involved in the promotion and support of coastal charity work - even run our own low tide festival next year!

 love from the coast